johnellinwood/smartfire/README.md

 '0b011110100', '0b000000100'.

 #### Command Words
-The data portion of the first command word is made up of 1 bit for the pilot light, 3 bit-endian bits for the light level, 2 zeros, 1 bit for the thermostat setting and 1 bit for the unit's main power.
-The second command word is made up of 1 bit for the front flame / flame split, 3 big-endian bits for the fan blower level, 1 bit for the auxiliary power outlet, and 3 bit-endian bits for the main flame level.
+The data portion of the first command word is made up of 1 bit for the pilot light, 3 big-endian bits for the light level, 2 zeros, 1 bit for the thermostat setting and 1 bit for the unit's main power.
+The second command word is made up of 1 bit for the front flame / flame split, 3 big-endian bits for the fan blower level, 1 bit for the auxiliary power outlet, and 3 big-endian bits for the main flame level.
 For each single bit variable in the command, a 0 represents off and a 1 represents on.
 In the case of the pilot, that means 1 is CPI and 0 is IPI.
 For the thermostat, that means 1 is either on or the smart thermostat.
 The 3 bit numbers are the level between 0 and 6, where 0 is off and 6 is high.
 7 is not an allowed value.

 #### Error Detection Words
-The first error detection word is calculated from the first command word, and the second error detection word is calculated from the first command word.
+The first error detection word is calculated from the first command word, and the second error detection word is calculated from the second command word.
 For the purposes of calculating the error detection words, both the command words and the error detection words can be viewed as two 4-bit nibbles.
 Each 4-bit nibble of an error detection word is calculated using a function based on the two 4-bit nibbles of its corresponding command word.